JujuAdams/Scribble/9.0/text-wrapping-and-layouts.md

 Instructs Scribble to fit text inside a box by automatically inserting line breaks and page breaks where necessary.
 Scribble's text wrapping operates in a very similar way to GameMaker's native [`draw_text_ext()`](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Drawing/Text/draw_text_ext.htm).
 If text exceeds the horizontal maximum width then text will be pushed onto the next line.
 Very long sequences of glyphs without spaces will be split across multiple lines.

 Unlike other layout methods, `.layout_scroll_split_pages()` will not create a new page if the `[/page]` command tag is used.
 Instead, Scribble will append new pages underneath previous pages.
 Any text that overflows the maximum height of the textbox will be visually clipped and marked as a new page as though you'd added a `[/page]` tag manually yourself.
 You can then scroll between pages using the relevant functions.

+!> This method is a regenerator.
+If the value is changed then the text element will be regenerated, potentially leading to degraded performance.